Katy Perry Announces She's Pregnant in ''Never Worn White'' Music Video

 Of course, there was a moment in the music video that really raised eyebrows and got people talking: it was a shot of the "Roar" singer cradling her baby bump.

-It looks like kids are most definitely in her and fiancé Orlando Bloom's future, and Katy already has her mothering skills down.
-Earlier this year, a source told E!
-News that she has an amazing bond with Bloom's 9-year-old son, Flynn, whom he shares with ex Miranda Kerr.
+And now that "Never Worn White" is officially out, it's a done deal that kids are in her and fiancé Orlando Bloom's future.
+Katy already has her mothering skills down, as a source told E!
+News earlier this year that she has an amazing bond with Bloom's 9-year-old son, Flynn, whom he shares with ex Miranda Kerr.

 A separate source recently told us that the celebrity couple is in the works of fine-tuning their weddings—they plan to have two sometime this year.